 In addition to mainstream medical treatment for lung cancer, many patients embrace additional healing techniques and practices that are non-traditional.
-It is important that patients tell their doctors about any complementary practices they may take part in to ensure that nothing interferes negatively with their treatment, however, many of these approaches can be used along with traditional therapies, including chemotherapy, radiation therapy, or surgery.
+It is important that patients tell their doctors about any complementary practices they may take part in to ensure that nothing interferes negatively with their treatment, however, many of these approaches can be used along with traditional therapies, including chemotherapy, targeted therapy, immunotherapy, radiation therapy, or surgery.

 What is the mind-body connection?

 The mind-body connection recognizes that emotional, mental, and behavioral factors can directly affect our health, and mind-body techniques can improve quality of life and may help reduce symptoms of disease.
 The mind-body connection does not imply that the mind is the cause of cancer, and studies that have looked at a connection between stress and cancer have not found one.
 However, researchers have found that mind-body techniques such as mindfulness and meditation can have benefits, such as reducing stress and improving mood in cancer patients.1-3

 Complementary medicine versus alternative medicine